 I guess this weekend is the start of Spring.
 Seems like yesterday I was watching Hallmark Christmas Movies.
 But I love the change in the seasons.
 It means light, bright, and juicy fruit desserts are about to dominate my food blog.
 And this easy, small batch recipe for Pineapple Mango Gluten Free Crisp is my way of welcoming the new season!

 As the name implies, pineapple and mango are the spotlight in this dessert.
-Though, it does take on a tropical twist with the addition of toasted coconut in the crisp topping.
-And while I have another crisp recipe on the blog – the Biscoff Apple Crisp – this particular recipe is my favorite of the two.
+However, it does take on a tropical twist with the addition of toasted coconut in the crisp topping.
+And while I have another crisp recipe on the blog – the Biscoff Apple Mini Crisp – this particular recipe is my favorite of the two.
 For the following reasons:

 - Bright and Juicy Fruit – When you think of pineapple and mango, do you immediately think of the fruit juices running down your hands as you eat it?
 That is what this recipe is like, without the mess on your hands!